Asqatasun/Contrast-Finder/documentation/en/Howto-use.md

 # Howto use

-## What is Contrast Finder ?
+## What is Contrast Finder?

 * Contrast Finder is a tool which computes the contrast between two colors (background, foreground) and checks if the contrast is valid.
 * When the contrast is not valid, the main target is to suggest some correct colors contrasts.

-Contrast finder is designed to be used by webdesigner, webdeveloppers or e-accessibility professionals.
+Contrast finder is designed to be used by webdesigners, webdeveloppers or e-accessibility professionals.

-## How to use this tool ?
+## How to use this tool?

 The interface is a form, with five fields.
 ![Screenshot - Contrast-Finder v0.5.2](images/screenshot/screenshot.EN_contrast-finder.v0.5.2_2017-07-27_grey_kraken.io-lossy.png)

-## The foreground
+## Text color

-It is the text color.
+It is the foreground color.
 You can fill in this field with an hexadecimal value. i.e. #AABBCC color (Note that #ABC works also, we automatically complete the field with #AABBCC).
 You can also use this field without the '#'character, so FFF or FFFFFF works perfectly.
 The input value is then previewed on the right of the field.

-## The background
+## Background color

-It is the background color.
-This field works as the foreground fields.
+This field works just like the text color field.

-## Component to edit

-It is either the foreground or the background.
-Default is foreground.
-The component you choose will be modified until we find a valid color.
-The other color won't change.

-## The ratio
+## Minimum ratio

 Three possible values 3, 4.5 and 7.

-How to choose a ratio ?
+How to choose a ratio?
 It depends on the following elements:

 * Level of accessibility wanted: AA or AAA.
 * Size of the text.
-* Is the text bold or not.
+* Is the text bold or not?

 ### Level AA